 I learned about anxiety, and how it affects my body and well-being.
 I also learned about self care.
 Although we are not licensed experts, we learn how to take care of ourselves and can teach others how to do the same.

 The stigma around mental health is very common in the Middle East.
 Men in our culture always pretend to be very strong because it is not okay to say you are feeling down or weak.
 It is also not socially acceptable for men to cry, resulting in them feeling burned out.
 They do not seek any help for their mental health and there is a lack of doctors in Jordan who specialize in this.
-I want our men to know to take care of themselves, and give me tools that will help them feel better.
+I want our men to know how to take care of themselves, and give them the tools that will help them feel better.